Apple Hospitality REIT, Inc. (APLE) CEO Justin Knight on Q1 2020 Results - Earnings Call Transcript

 We assess each of our properties individually -- and decided that the difference in costs to stay open versus closed was immaterial, given a desire on our part, to maintain sufficient staff in the assets to ensure that you didn't have a water leak or a system breakdown because long-term damage to the assets.
 On average, that means having one to two people on property at any point in time.
 And what we found is that, that was sufficient staff to essentially operate the hotel at minimal occupancy levels.

 So then moving beyond that, in markets where we own multiple hotels, and we have some occupancy, we've been able to gain incremental benefits from a cost standpoint, by concentrating the guest in a single hotel asset.
 And then in some markets that's very easy, where we earn dual branded asset or two hotels that are immediately across the parking lot from each other.
 That the nuances that reservation systems are open for all hotels, and they're accepting guests.
-We're just concentrating the guests in one hotel so that we can we can better service them and serve them more efficiently.
+We're just concentrating the guests in one hotel so that we can better service them and serve them more efficiently.

 Liz Perkins